 What Happens If I Don't Pay My Second Mortgage?

-If you fall behind on your second-mortgage payments, the lender might or might not foreclose, depending on the home's value.
+If you fall behind on the payments for your second mortgage, the lender might or might not foreclose, depending on the home's value.

 A "second mortgage" is a home loan you take out using your house as security.
 The second mortgage is junior to another mortgage (a "first mortgage").
 A few common examples of second mortgages are home equity loans and home equity lines of credit (HELOCs).